 Environment – Equipment installed in a benign environment, such as an office, will suffer less damage than equipment in an arduous environment, such as a construction site.

 Taking into account the factors explained above, let’s look at some real examples of equipment and how often they need to be PAT tested.

 Desktop Computers used Daily

 Desktop computers are designed to be used for extended periods without any issues developing.
 They are not moved very regularly and are unlikely to become damaged.
 If a computer breaks the most likely failures are internal with very little risk to personnel or property.
 With modern computers we would categorise these as very low risk.
 Therefore, you can make a judgement that these can be PAT tested once a year or once every two years.
 This would also depend on the working environment, for example an office computer is lower risk than a computer on a workshop floor.

 A hire tool may be used daily by various companies and individuals who may or may not have sufficient safety training with the equipment.
 The tools are frequently moved and used and this makes these more high-risk items, especially as power tools pose significant risks to the individuals using them.
 If used daily for extended periods these may need PAT testing on a monthly basis.
 Conversely, a tool hired out just once a month might only need PAT testing every year.

 Developing and Refining Risk Management

 Once you have developed an initial risk management strategy for your business we can provide the PAT testing services you require at a schedule that suits you.
-Through accurate record keeping you may also find that frequency of checks on certain items can be reduced.
+Through accurate record keeping you may also find that the frequency of checks on certain items can be reduced.
 For example if two years go by with no issues on a certain set of tools you may be able to decide that testing can be less regular.

-We are happy to work with you on any aspect of PAT testing program development and record keeping so feel free to contact us today.
+Based in Bristol we are happy to work with you on any aspect of PAT testing program development and record keeping so feel free to contact us today.